HiAidenG/Polylong/README.md

 More info below.

-# Setting up your environment
+# If you want to train the model from scratch, you will need to setup your environment.

 Create a new conda virtual environment:
 ```